 HTTP flood attacks target the backend services of web applications.
 In addition to causing a denial of service, HTTP flood attacks directly affect the functionality and performance of web applications, including the response time, database services, and disk read and write operations.

 How do I identify a DDoS attack?

-- Your server is suddenly disconnected, the access speed becomes slow, and users are offline but the network and devices are working properly.
+- An unexpected disconnection occurs on your server, the access speed becomes slow, and users are offline but the network and devices work as expected.

-- The CPU or memory usage of your server increases significantly.
+- The CPU utilization or memory usage of your server significantly increases.

-- The outbound or inbound traffic increases significantly.
+- The outbound or inbound traffic significantly increases.

-- Your business website or application suddenly receives a large number of unsolicited requests.
+- Your website or application suddenly receives a large number of unsolicited requests.

-- The logon to your server fails or becomes too slow.
+- The logon to your server fails or becomes excessively slow.